guaix-ucm/rawplot/README.md

 ```

 If not specified in the command line, the read noise line is at 0 DN (not shown) so that we estimate its value from the total noise plot.

+With the ROI as large as this one, vignetting shows up and we can see the three main components of noise in this PTC analysis.

 After plot analysis, it can be experimentally determined that the read noise is about 1.25 DN
 At Signal level 19 DN approx. the shot noise equals the readout noise.
 At signal level 268 DN approx. the